matthieugayon/graphql-track-api/README.md

 ## 1. Infrastructure

-You first need to spin off a postgresql database (which is the backend we chose for our prisma integration).
+First, spin off a postgresql database (which is the backend we chose for the prisma integration).
-You can do that by running the following docker command:
+It can be done by running the following docker command:

 ```bash
 $ docker-compose up -d
 ```

-Now you need to apply migrations based on our prisma schema, and generate the prisma client (typescript definitions based on the prisma schema):
+Apply migrations based on the prisma schema, and generate the prisma typescript client:

 ```bash
 $ npx prisma migrate deploy --schema prisma/schema.prisma